BaoMinh-DA/Final-project-SCA/README.md

 ## Conclusion
 - Developed models to predict rental house prices in India accurately.
 - Identified key factors influencing rental prices.
-- The XGBoost model was found to be the best-performing model.
+- The Random Forest model was found to be the best-performing model.

 ## Future Work
 - Further refine the models by tuning hyperparameters.
 - Explore additional data sources for more comprehensive predictions.
 - Implement more advanced feature engineering techniques.

-## Acknowledgments
-- Thanks to mentors, contributors, and supporting organizations for their guidance and support.